 "There are far too many memories attached to it.
 It was a surreal season both on and off the pitch and to win the title with Gokulam and be the first team from Kerala to do so, it is extra special.
 I was planning to frame it and keep it at home but when I was approached to have it auctioned, I didn't think too much as the money generated from it could help a lot of people.
 I knew this could make a difference and hopefully motivate people to come forward and do their bit," said Ubaid.

-It was the Kuthuparamba Area Committee Wing of Students' Federation of India which approached the former East Bengal player for the jersey and he obliged.
+It was the Kuthuparamba Area Committee Wing of Students' Federation of India who approached the former East Bengal player for the jersey and he obliged.

 Ubaid featured in every match for Gokulam last season after missing the opener due to a minor injury and kept five clean sheets as Gokulam pipped Churchill Brothers and TRAU FC to the title on the final matchday.